wso2/docs-choreo-dev/en/docs/tutorials/create-rest-api-component.md

 The REST API you created works as expected.
 Therefore, now you can commit it.

-### Commit the REST API to GitHub
+### 5. Commit the REST API to GitHub

 The REST API you designed is currently available only in the VS Code Editor.
 To use it, you need to save it in the Choreo Console.
-You can do this by committing the REST API configuration into a private repository in GitHub as follows:
+You can do this by committing the REST API configuration into a private repository in GitHub that is maintained by Choreo as follows:

 1. Click **Sync with Choreo Upstream** (at the bottom of the page), and then click **Sync my changes with Choreo**.